A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Real Data Experiments

 We analyze trade networks from 1993 to 2018 with layers representing different food and agricultural products.
 The data is provided by the Food and Agriculture Organization (FAO) of the United Nations and is available at \href{https://www.fao.org/faostat/en/#data/TM}{https://www.fao.org/faostat/en/\#data/TM}.

 We construct a dynamic multilayer directed network, where the vertices represent trade entities (including countries and regions), each layer corresponds to a specific product, and the edges in each layer represent import-export trading relationships for that product.
 Each year is treated as a time point, resulting in $m=26$ time points.
 For the adjacency matrices $\{\ma^{[t]}_s\}$, an entry $\ma^{[t]}_{s,i,j} = 1$ is set if and only if entity $i$ exports product $s$ to entity $j$ in year $t$ with a trade value exceeding two hundred thousand USD.
-We focus on $K=10$ products as the layers: 1) food preparations n.e.c., 2) crude organic material n.e.c., 3) wine, 4) beer of barley (malted), 5) undenatured ethyl alcohol (less than $80\%$ vol) and other spirits, 6) other non-alcoholic caloric beverages, 7) apples, 8) maize (corn), 9) wheat, 10) potatoes.
-We finally extract the intersection of the largest connected components from the adjacency matrices of these products across all years, resulting in a dynamic multilayer network with $n=62$ entities as vertices.
-Following a parameter selection process similar to Section~\ref{sec:citi}, we select the embedding dimension $d=3$ using the periodic kernel with period 1.
+We focus on $K=10$ products as the layers: 1) food preparations n.e.c., 2) crude organic material n.e.c., 3) wine, 4) beer of barley (malted), 5) undenatured ethyl alcohol (less than $80\%$ vol) and other spirits, 6) other non-alcoholic caloric beverages, 7) apples, 8) maize (corn), 9) wheat, 10) potatoes. { From the FAO data, we selected these 10 products from those with the densest trading networks: two groups of similar products (beverages and crops) and two contrasting products (food preparations and organic material).
+This selection allows us to examine both the model's ability to cluster similar products and to separate distinct ones. } We finally extract the intersection of the largest connected components from the adjacency matrices of these products across all years, resulting in a dynamic multilayer network with $n=62$ entities as vertices.
+Following a parameter selection process similar to Section~\ref{sec:citi}, we select the embedding dimension $d=3$ using the periodic kernel with period 1{; details on kernel and dimension selection are provided in Appendix~\ref{sec:trade_add}.}

 After obtaining $\hat\mx$ and $\hat\my$, we visualize the entity export and import embeddings using the first two principal components in Figure~\ref{fig:real_trade_XY}.
-Figure~\ref{fig:real_trade_XY} shows that the embeddings of entities within the same region are generally close, reflecting the correlation between geographic proximity and trade patterns.
+Figure~\ref{fig:real_trade_XY} shows that the embeddings of entities within the same region are generally close, reflecting the correlation between geographic proximity and trade patterns. { We also provide UMAP visualization in Appendix~\ref{sec:trade_add}, which shows similar patterns. }

 The obtained $\hat\mr^{[t]}_s$ provides the trajectories of network evolution for all layers (products) in the same $d^2$-dimensional space.
 We evaluate the difference between these trajectories and analyze the similarity or dissimilarity of network evolution across different products, as mentioned in Section~\ref{sec:identifiability}.
 Specifically, we compute the trajectory-level Euclidean distances between the $\hat\mr^{[t]}_s$ trajectories for different product $s$ and perform hierarchical cluster analysis.
 The clustering results are presented in the left panel of Figure~\ref{fig:real_trade_R}, where four beverage products form one cluster, four crop products form another cluster, and food preparations and organic material cluster separately.
 We also visualize the trajectories together by applying classical multidimensional scaling (CMDS) based on the distance $\|\hat\mr^{[t]}_s-\hat\mr^{[t']}_{s'}\|_F$ between different time points and/or network layers.
 The visualization is shown in the right panel of Figure~\ref{fig:real_trade_R}, where the trajectories exhibit a structure similar to the hierarchical clustering results.